23000003/.learningpath/README.md

 # Practice Projects
-This repo is for certain Odin Projects and Exploring Programming Languages
+This repo is for certain Odin Projects and Practice Projects